gabeklein/expressive-mvc/README.md

 }
 ```

-> With this you can make even stateful functional-components still *purely passive.* 😍
+> With this you can write even deeply stateful functional-components while keeping the benefits of stateless. 😍

 <br/>